-- A minimum of 2.0 credit hours.
-See the Physical Education and Athletics section for specifics. - A minimum of 9.0 hours of Free Elective are included with each degree-granting program. - 1.
+- A minimum of 2.0 credits.
+See the Physical Education and Athletics section for specifics. - \\ A minimum of 9.0 credits of Free Elective are included with each degree-granting program. - 1.
 The choice must not be in conflict with any Graduation Requirements (p.
-33). - Free electives to satisfy degree requirements may not exceed three semester hours (3.0) in activity courses such as band, choir, studio art, physical activity, and varsity athletics courses combined. - Transfer credits used for free electives must comply with the transfer credit quidelines.
+30). - Free electives to satisfy degree requirements may not exceed three credits (3.0) in activity courses such as band, choir, studio art, physical activity, and varsity athletics courses combined. - Transfer credits used for free electives must comply with the transfer credit quidelines.